capstanlqc/omegat-guides/docs/tec-cb-ome-ver-cg.md

   1. Correct the issue by clicking on **Jump to Segment**.
   1. You will arrive at the appropriate segment in the editor pane.
-  1. Place your cursor where the missing tag needs to be inserted and press **Ctrl+T** to insert the missing tag.
+  1. Place your cursor where the missing tag needs to be inserted and press ++ctrl+t++ to insert the missing tag.
   1. Press Enter to move to the next segment.
   1. Open the Error report again.
 It has automatically refreshed.
   1. Finish going through the issues.